 York State Earth Science curriculum.

-The emphasis will be on understanding and describing processes so that teachers will be able to more easily convey this information to the Earth Science students.
+The emphasis will be on understanding and describing processes so that teachers will be able to more easily and effectively convey these concepts to the Earth Science students.

 M.S.
 Degree with a concentration in Hydrogeology